-When the latest batch of Hollywood Walk of Fame recipients (Dwayne Johnson, Chris Pratt, Goldie Hawn, Ice Cube, and more) receive their stars later this year, they'd better double-check for typos.
-Though spelling errors happen to the best of us, most of ours aren't quite as high profile as the errors on the stars that make up the Hollywood Walk of Fame.
+When the new batch of Hollywood Walk of Fame recipients receives their stars, they'd better double-check for typos.
+Though spelling errors happen to the best of us, most of ours aren't quite as high-profile as the errors on the stars that make up the Hollywood Walk of Fame.
 The next time you're playing tourist in L.A., be sure to look down at your feet to catch a few of these—three of them have never been corrected.

 Seinfeld and Veep actress Julia Louis-Dreyfus was honored with a star in 2010—but was surprised to find that the star actually honored Julia Luis-Dreyfus.
-It was hastily repaired in time for the ceremony (see picture above), but has since been properly fixed.
+It was hastily repaired in time for the ceremony, but has since been properly fixed.
 "The misspelling was so perfectly apt, a great metaphor for show business," Louis-Dreyfus said after the ceremony.
 "Right when you think you've made it, you get knocked down.
 It's an ideal metaphor for how this business works."

 When legendary actor, singer, and musician Dick Van Dyke got his star on the Walk of Fame in 1993, he needed some space—literally.
-His surname should be spelled with a space between "Van" and "Dyke," but it was represented as a single word on the star.
-As you might expect, Van Dyke had a good sense of humor about it: Hollywood's Honorary Mayor, Johnny Grant, handed him a pen, and Van Dyke drew a vertical line to separate the words.
+His surname should be spelled with a space between Van and Dyke, but it was represented as a single word (Vandyke) on the star.
+As you might expect, Van Dyke had a good sense of humor about it: Hollywood's honorary mayor, Johnny Grant, handed him a pen, and Van Dyke drew a vertical line to separate the words.
 The star has since been fixed.

-Thanks to director Mauritz Stiller's pioneering accomplishments in the Swedish film industry, Louis B. Mayer at MGM Studios invited him to work on some films.
+Director Mauritz Stiller's pioneering accomplishments in the Swedish film industry prompted Louis B. Mayer at MGM Studios to invite him to work on some films.
 Stiller agreed—on the condition that he could bring his favorite budding starlet with him.
-Though the director only lasted a couple of years on the L.A. scene, his protégé, who later changed her name to Greta Garbo, stuck around for awhile.
+Though the director only lasted a couple of years in L.A., his protégé, who later changed her name to Greta Garbo, stuck around for a while.

-When Stiller's star was added to the Walk of Fame in 1960 as one of the original 1550 installed, he fell victim to a bit of miscommunication.
-"I guess someone in the office took his name over the phone back then and Mauritz Stiller sounded like Maurice Diller," Hollywood Chamber of Commerce president Bill Welsh explained in 1988.
-Which is exactly how it was spelled on the star.
-The mistake went uncorrected for 28 years, but was finally fixed prior to a visit by the King and Queen of Sweden.
+When Stiller's star was added to the Walk of Fame in 1960 as one of the original 1550 stars installed, he fell victim to a bit of miscommunication.
+"I guess someone in the office took his name over the phone back then and Mauritz Stiller sounded like Maurice Diller," Hollywood Chamber of Commerce president Bill Welsh explained in 1988—which is exactly how it was spelled on the star.
+The mistake went uncorrected for 28 years, but was finally fixed prior to a visit by the king and queen of Sweden.